Towards an efficient and exact algorithm for dynamic dedicated path protection: Simulations

 The mean times range from $10^{-3}$ s (for 25 nodes, and 160 units) to $10^2$ s (100 nodes, 640 units).
 While the difference in scale is $10^5$, we also note that the problem size increased 16 times.
 The mean time increases about ten times as we increase the network size by a factor of two.
 For $\gamma = 10$, the mean time increases about five times as the number of units increases twice (from 160 to 320, and from 320 to 640 units).
 Interestingly, the time for $\gamma_p = 10 \%$ is roughly the same for 160, 320, and 640 units, which suggests the time complexity depends on the number of units requested relative to the number of available units, and indirectly on the spectrum fragmentation.
 The mean time decreases as the network utilization increases, since the search space gets smaller.
 As for the sample maximum results, they were usually a hundred times larger than the mean results.

 The memory results report the number of 64-bit memory words used by the permanent solutions, the tentative solutions, and the priority queue.
 The network size, $|\Omega|$, and $\gamma$ affected the memory results similar to how they affected the time results.
-For the networks with 25 nodes, the mean number of words was about $10^5$, while for the networks with 100 nodes about $10^9$.
-The memory used for $\gamma = 10$ is far larger than for $\gamma_p = 10 \%$, because the spectrum is more fragmented (since it is allocated in smaller fragments), and the algorithm finds more solutions.
+For the networks with 25 nodes, the mean number of words was about $10^5$, while, for the networks with 100~nodes, about $10^9$.

+The memory used for $\gamma = 10$ is far larger than for $\gamma_p = 10 \%$ because the spectrum (the available units) is more fragmented (since it is allocated in smaller fragments), and the algorithm finds more solutions as the search space is larger.
+Finding more solutions requires more time: simulations for $\gamma = 10$ take more time that the simulations for $\gamma_p = 10 \%$.

-To examine how the incomparable permanent and tentative labels, and the elements of the priority queue contribute to the memory usage, Fig.~\ref{f:stack} shows as stack plots the maximal memory used by the proposed algorithm for the networks of 25, 50, and 100 nodes with 320 units, and $\gamma = 10$.
+To examine how the incomparable permanent and tentative labels, and the elements of the priority queue contribute to the memory usage, Figure~\ref{f:stack} shows as stack plots the maximal memory used by the proposed algorithm for the networks of 25, 50, and 100~nodes with 320 units, and $\gamma = 10$.

 The permanent labels take about 80\% of memory, the tentative labels about 20\%, and the elements of the priority queue take only a small fraction.
 We assumed that a label takes 15 64-bit words (implementation details: 4 words for a shared pointer, 1 word for a vertex pair, 4 words for a path trait, 2 words for an edge, 4 words for a shared pointer to the parent node in the search tree).
 An element of a priority queue is two words long (1 word for cost, 1 word for a weak pointer to its tentative label).